Texas Multifamily Cross-Metro Comparison

 |---|---|---|---|

-| Dallas-Fort Worth | All-weather scale and optionality | Nearly 1.0M units, broad demand base, many submarket expressions, and a real future supply cliff | Treating a huge metro as homogenous and missing internal dispersion |
+| Dallas-Fort Worth | Scale and optionality | Massive inventory base, deepest absorption engine, and the broadest menu of corridor types | Treating a huge metro as homogeneous and missing internal dispersion |

-| Austin | Highest-beta recovery trade | Strongest long-run income and population profile, biggest repricing, and the most dramatic pipeline correction | Getting timing wrong and paying carry during a still-loose lease-up phase |
+| Austin | Highest-beta reset and rebound | Sharpest repricing, strongest long-run growth profile, and a real future supply cliff | Getting timing wrong and paying carry during a still-loose lease-up phase |

 2026 Reset

-- DFW gets there through scale and absorption depth.
+- DFW gets there through scale and absorption depth

 Current Evidence That Matters